Does It Cost Anything to Have a Real Estate Agent Help You Buy a House?

 This is called "dual agency."
 And while the agent might offer to bring the home price down a tad to compensate you for not bringing your own agent, that supposed savings might be offset by not having someone who will put your interests first and negotiate accordingly.

-Dual agency is not allowed in many places, as it can create a conflict (either perceived or real) when you have the same person attempting to advocate for both sides.
-In some parts of the United States, the same agent can represent both sides as a "transaction broker," where the person steps away from being an advocate for either side and simply mediates the transaction.
-This arrangement can also be tricky, as the real estate agent might find it difficult to let go of the advocate relationship he or she might have previously developed with one side.
+Dual agency is not allowed in many places, as it can create a conflict (either perceived or real) when you have the same person attempting to advocate for both the seller and the buyer.
+In some parts of the United States, the same agent can represent both sides as a "transaction broker"—an agent who simply mediates the transaction.
+This arrangement can also be tricky, as the agent might find it difficult to transition from being the seller's advocate to working for (but not advocating for) both sides.

 Talk to a Lawyer